×

 What is a typical expat home or apartment like in Stuttgart?

 "A typical expat home or apartment in Stuttgart, is often located in a modern building, with a blend of contemporary and traditional German architecture.
 These homes are usually spacious, with high ceilings, large windows, and often come with a balcony or a small garden.
 The interior design is typically minimalist, with a focus on functionality and comfort.
 The living room is usually the largest room, often combined with a dining area.
 It is furnished with comfortable sofas, a coffee table, and a flat-screen TV.
 The kitchen is typically fully equipped with modern appliances such as a dishwasher, oven, and refrigerator.
 Bedrooms are usually cozy and comfortable, with a large bed, wardrobe, and often a work desk.
 Bathrooms are typically modern and clean, often equipped with a shower and a bathtub.
 Most expat homes or apartments in Stuttgart also come with a basement for storage and a parking space.
 They are usually located in safe neighborhoods, close to public transportation, supermarkets, restaurants, and other amenities.
 Many expat homes also have energy-saving features, such as double-glazed windows and efficient heating systems, in line with Germany's commitment to environmental sustainability.
 Some apartments may also offer additional amenities like a gym, a communal garden, or a rooftop terrace.
-Despite being in a foreign country, these homes are designed to provide a comfortable and familiar living environment for expats, with all the conveniences and amenities they would expect in their home country," said one expat who made the move to Stuttgart.
+Despite being in a foreign country, these homes are designed to provide a comfortable and familiar living environment for expats, with all the conveniences and amenities they would expect in their home country," said one expat in Stuttgart.

 What is the average cost of housing in Stuttgart?